georgekomen/ski_free_game/README.md

 7.) **scoring feature**

-- Skier gets scored one point after every 800 milliseconds of continuous movement.
+- Skier earns one point after every 800 ms of continuous movement.
 - He also get deducted 0.5 points for colliding with rock and trees.
-- He looses 0.5 points every 800 milliseconds of staying in crash mode.
+- He looses 0.5 points every 800 ms of staying in crash mode.
 To stop loosing points, the skier should immediately get up and move after a crash :-).
-* this time period of scoring i.e. 800ms is configurable in the constants file
+* this time period of scoring i.e. 800 ms is configurable in the constants file.

 8.) **increasing difficulty feature**

-The skier's and rhino's speeds increases by 0.1 every the skier earns one point.
-So the more the skier moves and earns more points, the more the game gets tough because both his speed and that of the rhino increase.
+ Skier's and rhino's speed increases by 0.1 every the skier earns one point.
+So the more the skier earns points, the tougher the game becomes because of increased speeds of both the skier and the rhino.

 9.) **restart/reset game feature**